-SB-FRS 16 Property, Plant and Equipment was operative for Statutory Boards' financial statements for annual periods beginning on or after 1 January 2006.
+SB-FRS 16 Property, Plant and Equipment applies to Statutory Boards for annual periods beginning on or after 1 January 2009.

-This Standard is equivalent to FRS 16 Property, Plant and Equipment issued by the Council on Corporate Disclosure and Governance on 18 August 2005.
+This Standard is equivalent to FRS 16 Property, Plant and Equipment issued by the Council on Corporate Disclosure and Governance on 20 July 2007.